 The versatile Sony RX10 IV or III dust-resistant camera has a superb 25x zoom 24-600mm equivalent f/2.4-4 lens.

 Read my review of Sony RX10 IV/RX10M4, the ultimate travel camera.
 I acquired Sony Cyber-shot DSC-RX10 III (Amazon) when first released in May 2016 (read my review of version III).
 Upgrading to Sony RX10 IV (buy at Amazon) in 2018 bought faster autofocus, touchscreen AF, and reorganized menus.
 Both III and IV are just 37 ounces (with battery and card); plus adding 5 oz for strap, lens filter, cap & hood makes 42 oz.
 Its “sealed body” keeps out dust and has a bright f/2.4-4 lens with vast 25x zoom, sharp throughout its remarkable 24-600mm equivalent range.
-I no longer need a pocket camera for improving close-focus shots, as RX10 already has a 1″-Type sensor — its depth of field, deeper than APS-C sensor cameras for a given f-stop, enhances details from close flower shots to distant bird feathers all the way to 600mm equivalent telephoto.
+I no longer need a pocket camera for improving close-focus shots, as RX10’s 1″-Type sensor has a depth of focus much deeper than APS-C sensor cameras for a given f-stop, enhancing details all the way from close flower shots, to distant bird feathers, to 600mm-equivalent telephoto.
 RX10 IV is the world’s most versatile camera for on-the-go photographers.